Use space to open navigation items

 Our Connecting Neighbours Grants program provides small grants to community members and groups who want to make a positive impact in their local area.

 Applications for this program have now closed.
-We'll be in touch with everyone who applied soon.

 To apply for this program you must: